 To understand, the first-line treatment for lung cancer is open surgery.
 The healthiest patients get open surgery, and the patients who have less lung function often get radiotherapy.
 At the start of that journey, the open surgery patients feel they're lucky.
-But then if you talk to both sets of patients six months down the line, often the radiotherapy patients feel much better because they don't have the side effects of I've said this before, but the currency of the BioInnovate programme is goodwill.
+But then if you talk to both sets of patients six months down the line, often the radiotherapy patients feel much better because they don't have the side effects of surgery, which are chronic pain, breathlessness, the inability to work, and so on.

+I've said this before, but the currency of the BioInnovate programme is goodwill.
 It's conducted through the support of those willing to give their time [...]
 Going out of their way just to just to pitch in, and it's all about helping patients.
 That's what they're motivated by, and it's amazing to be a part of that community.